netobserv/network-observability-operator/docs/FlowCollector.md

-ClusterNetworkOperator contains settings related to the cluster network operator
+Settings related to the OpenShift Cluster Network Operator, when available.

 <table>
     <thead>